Improv for Commercials

 Jenna is a graduate from the American Academy of Dramatic Arts and was accepted into their third year Company.
 After she moved to New York where she joined TAPNY's sketch team and studied under Richard Kline for a year, she returned to Los Angeles and studied improv and sketch at Groundlings, UCB and was on an iO West sketch house team.

-She's booked over twenty commercials in the last few years alone (Land O'Lakes, Dos Equis, Carvana, Xfinity, etc...) and some have even involved international travel.
+She's booked dozens of commercials in the last few years alone (Land O'Lakes, Dos Equis, Carvana, Xfinity, etc...) and some have even involved international travel.
 Jenna has an eleven year old pug named Arlene, too many sweaters, and is currently learning Bob Fosse choreography thanks to YouTube.